Attitude Stability Unit (ASU)

 Key Components

 • 6-Degree of freedom (6-DoF) sensor.
-We are using the Analog Devices ADIS16355 sensor.
+We have upgraded to the Analog Devices ADIS16365 sensor.
 This sensor contains three MEMS gyroscopes and three accelerometers that are oriented appropriately to measure acceleration and angular velocity in three dimensions.
 It communicates using Serial Peripheral Interface (SPI).

 • Canard shaft position sensor.
 We decided to directly measure the angular positions of the canard shafts.
 We use a Avago Technologies HEDS 5500 sensor on each canard shaft.
 These sensors communicate via A & B quadrature output waveforms.
 Some models of the sensors also provide an index output, which is active when the shaft is positioned at zero degrees.